grantjenks/python-diskcache/README.rst

 .....................

-* `ZODB`_ supports an isomorphic interface for database operations which means there's very little impact on your code to make objects persistent and there's no database mapper that partially hides the datbase.
+* `ZODB`_ supports an isomorphic interface for database operations which means there's little impact on your code to make objects persistent and there's no database mapper that partially hides the datbase.
 * `CodernityDB`_ is an open source, pure-Python, multi-platform, schema-less, NoSQL database and includes an HTTP server version, and a Python client library that aims to be 100% compatible with the embedded version.